 The challenge for us, as a customer advocate, is that these benefits are morphing at light speed, moving forward with the latest disruptive innovations.

 The definition of digital transformation in insurance today is to enable online access to insurance products in a way that improves customer experience and creates new revenue streams and channels to connect with the customer.
-But the future definition will be vastly different.
 You have to factor in:

-- Connected insurance using wearable technologies and smart connected devices on the IoT; and
+- Connected insurance using wearable technologies and smart connected devices on the IoT.

 - On-demand micro insurance embedded into your life and activities through technologies.